Adopting From Colombia

 Travel Requirements and Experience

-One trip of about 6 weeks is required to bring your child home.
+One trip of about six weeks is required to bring your child home.
 Your child will reside with you during your stay.
-You will travel to Colombia about 8 weeks after receiving your child’s referral.
+You will travel to Colombia about eight weeks after receiving your child’s referral.
 If married, both parents must travel to meet the child and initiate the legal process, but one parent may return home after the first week.
+A U.S. citizen parent must be present for the child’s US Embassy immigrant visa issuance.

 Accommodations in Bogota, Cali and Medellin are modern and comfortable.
 Colombia is a beautiful country; even our families who are less-experienced travelers are amazed at the support they receive from our warm, competent representatives in Colombia.
 Many stay in touch for years after their child's adoption.